 Communicating With You:

 · Circle: We use an online database called Circle for communications, registering for events, paying for events, and maintaining the Student Ministry calendar.
-If you have any trouble with using Circle please email our Youth Ministry admin secretary Marina Rahman at firstname.lastname@example.org .
+If you have any trouble with using Circle please email our Youth Ministry admin secretary Marina at firstname.lastname@example.org .
 She can help you sort things out.

 · Our Website: Our church website, which you obviously know about, is information central for us.
 All communications link back to information that you find here.

 · Parent Update: We send parent updates via email almost every week.
 This is our way of alerting you via bullet points and links to the most important youth ministry things you need to know.
+If you are not receiving updates, please let us know.
+Our communications are mass emails, if you are not getting them, check your spam folder settings to make sure our emails are not being flagged.

 · Primary Email: You may have noticed when you registered your teen that we ask for a parent or guardian primary email address in the student email address space.
 If you are not receiving our parent update, please edit your student’s profile.
 It makes it easier for us to just select student names and know we are going through parents with our emails.